ltskinner/dftegridy/README.md

 dfid.save_profile(dfid_profile_path)
 ```

-Which will produce a proflile:
+Which will produce a profile for the configured columns:

 ```yaml
 record_id: